Rules for Sailing with a Baby

 No tricky docking solo

 If conditions or the marina look challenging, both adults need to be hands-on.
 We avoid situations where one of us is managing lines and fenders while the other is stuck on full-time baby duty.
-To this end, having somewhere where we can lash the kid down is essential, in our case a secured baby car seat is the weapon of choice.
-Bonus points if we can complete tricky manouvres during nap time!a
+To this end, having somewhere where we can lash the kid down is essential, in our case a secured baby car seat is the prison of choice.

 Anchor early

-Late arrivals and babies can be chaotictheir special brand of chaos intensifies as the day goes on.
-To avoid a perfect storm of chaos, we aim to be settled and on the hook by early afternoon so we have time to unwind, prep dinner, and get into our nighttime routine without scrambling.
+Babies can be chaotic, and the risk for chaos increases as the day goes on.
+To avoid a perfect storm, we aim to be settled and on the hook by early afternoon so we have time to unwind, prep dinner, and get into our nighttime routine without scrambling.

 Shorter sailing days (ideally 4 hours max)

 We try to keep passages short and sweet.
-Anything longer becomes a logistical and emotional juggle for everyone.
-If we need to cover a long distance, we break it into manageable chunks with stops along the way or babies disembark.
+Anything longer starts to become a logistical and emotional struggle for everyone involved.
+If we need to cover a long distance, we break it into manageable chunks with stops along the way, or babies disembark.

 👶 Baby-Specific Rules